microsoft/react-native-windows-samples/docs/IReactPropertyBag-api-windows.md

 ### ```Object Get(IReactPropertyName name)```

-Get property value by its name.
+Get a property's value.
 It returns null if the property does not exist.

 ### ```Object GetOrCreate(IReactPropertyName name, ReactCreatePropertyValue createValue)```

-Get property value for the property name.
-If the property does not exist, then create it by calling createValue delegate.
+Get a property's value.
+If the property does not exist, this method creates it by calling the `createValue` delegate.

-The function may return null if the createValue returns null when called.
+The function may return null if the `createValue` returns null when called.

-The createValue is called outside of lock.
-It is possible that its result is not used in case if other thread sets the property value before the created value is applied.
+The `createValue` is called outside of any locks.
+It is possible that its result is not used in case another thread sets the property value before the created value is applied.

 ### ```Object Set(IReactPropertyName name, Object value)```

-Set property value for the property name.
+Set a property's value.

-It returns previously stored property value.
+It returns the previously-stored property value.
-It returns null if property did not exist.
+It returns null if the property did not exist.
 If the new value is null, then the property is removed.

 ## Delegates

 ### ```delegate Object ReactCreatePropertyValue()```

-The delegate is used to create property value on-demand.
+This delegate is used to create a property value on-demand.

 <!--